aleksandarLazic1998/BlogWebSite-with-DataBase/README.md

 # BlogWebSite-with-DataBase

-This App was made with JavaScript and some other npm packages {
+This app was made with Html,Css,JavaScript and some npm packages like: body-parser, ejs, express, lodash and mongoose
-express,
-lodash,
-EJS
-Mongoose
-}